GREEB/fh5-c/bin/README.md

 bin as in rubbish bin mate
 # FH5-Cartography
 Make FH5 map into a real map.
-Done manually..., also known as a "fantasy map", google has not really the answers for this one, after a lot of searching i found this method worked for me, writing down stuff so i dont forget, other ways may be possible.
+Done manually..., also known as a "fantasy map", google has not really the answers for this one, after a lot of searching i found this method worked for me, writing down stuff so i don't forget, other ways may be possible.

 #### Current Progress
 20/11